Dineshbaburs/EH_sem3_2025_Notes/1st Assignment/Report.md

 Network   Subnet   Host    Device
 ```

-🔢 IPv4 is familiar and widely deployed, but constrained in scale.
+✨ Still widely used, but limited by 📦 scale.

 ---

 ## 🚀 IPv6 - Next Generation Addressing

-**📘 What it is:** A 128-bit addressing scheme designed to replace IPv4.\
+**🔎 What it is:** The modern upgrade to IPv4 with almost infinite 🌌 addresses.

-**🌍 Why it matters:** Supports virtually unlimited unique IPs and simplifies address configuration.
+**📈 Why it matters:** More devices, smarter routing, and no NAT needed.

 ```
 IPv6: 2001:0db8:85a3:0000:0000:8a2e:0370:7334